WILLIAM CARROLL, Occidental Chemical Corporation

-Kathleen J. Stebe is the Richer & Elizabeth Goodwin Professor and Chair, Chemical and Biomolecular Engineering, Penn State University.
+Kathleen J. Stebe is the Richer & Elizabeth Goodwin Professor and Chair of Chemical and Biomolecular Engineering at the University of Pennsylvania.
 Her research expertise is in nanostructured materials and surface and colloidal science.
 Stebe's primary research interests are in non-equilibrium interfaces, with applications ranging from microfluidics to nanotechnology.
 One aspect of her research program focuses on interfaces between fluids and how surfactants can be used to influence interfacial flows.
 Other aspects address tailoring of solid-liquid interfaces with applications ranging from patterned electrodeposition to capillary-driven assembly and ordering of nanomaterials.
 Her honors and awards include: Fellow - Radcliffe Institute for Advanced Study - Harvard University - 2002, Robert S. Pond Sr. Excellence in Teaching Award - Whiting School of Engineering - Johns Hopkins University - 1993, American Physical Society Francois N. Frenkiel Award for Significant Contributions in Fluid Mechanics by Young Investigators - 1992, Stanley Katz Memorial Award for Excellence in Research - Department of Chemical Engineering - City University of New York – 1989.
 Stebe received a PhD and MSE in chemical engineering in 1989 from The City University of New York, and a BA in economics from the City University of New York in 1984.